FCJ-DNTU/000016-deploy-app-ecs/content/3-preparefor-configure-ecs/_index.md

 ![3.16](/images/3-prepare-for-ecs/3.16.png)

-Next, we'll associate the NAT Gateway with the route table:
+Next, associate the NAT gateway with the route table:

-- Select the route table created
+- Select the route table you just created
 - Click **Edit routes**

 ![3.17](/images/3-prepare-for-ecs/3.17.png)

 - Click **Add route**
-- Destination: **0.0.0.0/0**
+- Set Destination to **0.0.0.0/0**
-- Target: **NAT Gateway**
+- Set Target to **NAT Gateway**
-- Select the NAT Gateway **FCJ-Lab-nat** created earlier
+- Choose the NAT gateway named **FCJ-Lab-nat** created earlier

 ![3.18](/images/3-prepare-for-ecs/3.18.png)

-Next, associate the private subnets to the route table created.
-In the route table details:
+Next, associate the private subnets with the route table.
+In the details section of the route table:

 - Select **Subnet associations**
 - Click **Edit subnet associations**